 Corporations may put a cap on the amount of emissions they put into the environment, retool their products to contain less waste or to be more biodegradable or offer annual or semi-annual transparency reports that educate shareholders on what the company does to offset its impact.

-Socially responsible companies may create their products in an ethical way (by paying their employees a living wage and avoiding “sweatshop” labor) or they may refuse to enter, support or partner with certain markets that are known to cause harm (for example, the manufacture of cigarettes, alcohol or UV tanning beds).
+Socially responsible companies may create their products in an ethical way — by paying their employees a living wage and avoiding sweatshop labor — or they may refuse to enter, support or partner with certain markets that are known to cause harm — for example, the manufacture of cigarettes, alcohol or UV tanning beds.

-Adhere to Religious Values
+Adherence to Religious Values

 While not inherently socially responsible, some corporations align themselves with the teachings and doctrines of a certain religion.
 Do your research if you want to support a business whose religious beliefs align with your own.

-Choose the Right Socially Responsible Mutual Fund
+Choose the Right Socially Responsible Mutual Fund or ETF

 As public concern for and awareness of social injustices and the environmental impact of corporations reaches an all-time high, investing in companies that do more to care for employees and their families, control pollution and serve their communities can be a sustainable and profitable investment strategy.
 For example, as new government restrictions are placed on coal mining, investing in companies working to develop clean energy reflects bright long-term financial prospects.